 156 For a detailed discussion of the Supergun case see the Scott Report (note 10), part 2, section F, pp. 945-1096.
-British House of Commons, Select Committee on Trade and Industry, Second Report, Exports to

-15/ British House of Commons, Select Committee on Trade and Industry, Second Report, Exports to Iraq: Project Babylon and Long Range Guns, HC 1991/92 86 (Her Majesty's Stationery Office: London, 13 Mar.
+157 British House of Commons, Select Committee on Trade and Industry, Second Report, Exports to Iraq: Project Babylon and Long Range Guns, HC 1991/92 86 (Her Majesty's Stationery Office: London, 13 Mar.
 1992), pp. xxxix and xl.

-^{158 &#}x27;Government's response to the Second Report of the Trade and Industry Select Committee', Exports to Iraq: Project Babylon and Long Range Guns, Cmnd 2019 (Her Majesty's Stationery Office: London, July 1992), p.
+158 'Government's response to the Second Report of the Trade and Industry Select Committee', Exports to Iraq: Project Babylon and Long Range Guns, Cmnd 2019 (Her Majesty's Stationery Office: London, July 1992), p.
 3. In addition, the practice of automatically destroying previous licence applications after 6 years was stopped in July 1991 as it was recognized that such material might be useful in future audits.
 British House of Commons, Hansard, 27 Oct.
 1995; and personal interviews with British government officials.

-159 Scott Report (note 10)
+159 Scott Report (note 10).